 19. Gift Card Shop

 Americans purchase on average 6.5 billion greeting cards each year.
 While sales are estimated between $7 and $8 billion annually, according to the Greeting Card Association, many of these cards are now purchased in big box stores, such as Target and Walmart.
 Those living in small towns often don’t have access to these types of stores, at least not in their immediate vicinity.
 Providing the people of your town with a place to not only purchase cards but gifts as well is a prime retail opportunity.
 The variety and diversity of products you can carry are endless, which allows you the freedom to play around with your inventory until you find that special mix of products for your small town business.
+Plus, the profit margin on gift cards can be quite high, making this a potentially very lucrative business.

 20. Flower Shop